In conjunction with the American Glaucoma Society

 Program Planning Group

-The mission of the Glaucoma Subspecialty Day is to equip the general ophthalmologist with practical tools for improving the management of glaucoma patients and to highlight the latest breakthroughs in glaucoma care for the glaucoma subspecialist.
+The mission of the 2018 Glaucoma Subspecialty Day is to equip the general ophthalmologist with practical tools for improving the management of glaucoma and to highlight the latest advances in glaucoma care for the glaucoma subspecialist.

 This activity has been designed to meet the educational needs of general ophthalmologists, glaucoma specialists and other ophthalmologic subspecialists, and allied health personnel who are involved in the management of glaucoma patients.

-To provide attendees with a comprehensive update on the diagnosis of glaucoma and its pathophysiology and treatment.
+The goal of this program is to provide attendees with a comprehensive update on the diagnosis and management of glaucoma.

 Upon completion of this activity, participants should be able to:

-- Demonstrate familiarity with current issues in medical and surgical therapy for glaucoma
+- Demonstrate familiarity with current issues in medical and surgical therapy for glaucoma, both open-angle and angle-closure variants.

 The American Academy of Ophthalmology designates this live activity for a maximum of 7 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.